We are on the road to a cure.

 FOXG1 tRNA Therapy:

 We are exploring the use of a suppressor tRNA technology to correct certain nonsense mutations. tRNAs are molecules that carry specific amino-acids to be incorporated in the growing chain of peptides during protein synthesis.
 This process can be hijacked to bypass stop codons (nonsense mutations) and restore normal protein synthesis.
-In other words, a stop codon nonsense mutation acts like a period in the A, C, T, G DNA sequence.
-This period causes DNA to stop being read.
-But, the gene and protein are perfectly intact (not deleted). tRNA technology aims to ‘delete’ the period so the rest of the DNA can be ready properly.
-We have already engineered tRNA with the capacity to repair several FOXG1 nonsense mutations.
+In other words, a stop codon nonsense mutation acts like a premature period in the A, C, T, G DNA sequence, which in turn codes for a premature "period" in the mRNA molecule that is the template for synthesizing protein.
+This period causes mRNA to stop being read. tRNA technology aims to ‘delete’ the period so the rest of the mRNA can be read properly, resulting in a complete and functional protein.
+We are actively discussing the tRNA therapy approach with several interested companies that are focused on developing tRNA technology platforms, and are supporting their research efforts by providing valuable genetic information from our patient registry, as well as information and access to patient-derived cell lines from our biobank.

 Labs: